clrnd/win95-maze-rs/README.md

 movement methods, decides what state to take next based on the position of the icosahedrons and the walker's direction.

-`Rolling` is for when the camera hits an icosahedron, which makes it go upside down and deletes the ico from the world.
+`Rolling` is for when the camera hits an icosahedron, which makes the former go upside down and deletes the ico.

 ## Screenshots